mathesar-foundation/mathesar-wiki/design/specs/working-with-columns.md

 Users can set table-level constraints by accessing the table properties menu found on the table toolbar area.
 Changing these settings will impact the entire table.

 ## User sets the default value for a column
-A user might want to set a default value so that every new record contains the appropiate value.
-In this case, the user can choose from no value, a zero value for numerical types or a default value.
+A user might want to set a default value so that every new record contains the appropriate value.
+In this case, the user can choose from no value, a zero value for numerical types, or a default value.
 The options will vary depending on the set data type.

 ## User replaces NULL values across the entire table
-Users can use the replace values functionality in order to resolve errors with non nullable columns.
+Users can replace NULL values in a column by applying a filter set to 'Empty' and manually replacing the values.

 ## User removes duplicate values across the entire table
-Users can use the remove duplicates functionality in order to resolve problems caused by duplicate values.
-The can choose to select one or more columns and the affected records will be removed.
+Users can remove duplicate values in a column by applying a filter set to 'has duplicates,' selecting the affected rows and deleting them.

+# Review Notes
+## Labeling of  Menus
+Menus that list options for different objects, such as tables, columns, and records, should be easily discovered by users.
+We have simplified the column-related options to a single menu that users can access in context from the column header.
+As for table-related actions, we have updated the label to 'Table Actions' for increased clarity.
+Once all controls and options for the MVP are in place, we will revisit all labels to ensure we are applying the same consistent patterns across the entire app.

+## NULL, Empty, Blank Fields
+To simplify the way we handle the filtering of columns based on the content of a field, we have nested the NULL condition under the 'Empty' definition, which also includes empty strings.

+## Help me fix this problem
+Whenever possible, we want to guide users towards resolving problems that hinder their goals within Mathesar.
+We are introducing a pattern for specific warnings to present suggested actions based on the context.

+## Column vs. Table Constraints
+There were some concerns over having both table-level and column-level constraints.
+We are introducing a help/more info icon next to some options so that users can learn more about them.
+Once we have the design for the complete set of functionality for the MVP, we can look at the different ways we can educate users within Mathesar.